rupal121/Menu-driven-program/README.md

 # Menu-driven-program
-This is a menu-driven program which will  implement on linux OS
+This is a menu-driven program which is developed using Python language.